This Easy Orzo Salad is light, fresh, and filled with veggies, chickpeas, and fresh herbs. It will quickly become a go-to pasta salad in your house!

 Just a couple steps to the most delicious Orzo Pasta Salad ever!

-- We’ll start with boiling a pan of salty water.
+- Start with boiling a pan of salty water.
 Cook the pasta according to the package directions until it’s al dente.

 - Drain and rinse!
 Give the pasta a rinse in cold water and move it into a large bowl.